 My other interests…

 My time in Stillwater, Oklahoma inspired a love for the Red Dirt music scene.
 I would rather listen to Texas regional country music than that of Nashville artists any day.
 Coffee fuels my day.
 I’m a poor photographer, but usually have a camera along to capture a snapshot of my day.
-I collect hats and have several from farms, ranches, and agriculture programs across the country.
 I collect postcards from across the country.
 If you want to send me one, use my contact page for an address, but you’ll have to include a fact about your area’s agriculture on the card.

-I love reading, but writing a thesis for graduate school is slowly taking the life out of me.
+I love reading and have a bookshelf full of western fiction novels, works by John Grisham, and books describing the history of places I’ve lived.
 My favorite readings and ruminations are found on my Book List tab.

 Writing and Speaking…

 Sharing the story of modern agriculture and learning more about how others perceive farmers and ranchers is important to me.
 I practice what most would call conventional agriculture, but desire to learn more about what others think about agriculture.
 I do much more reading than I do writing.
 God gave me two ears and one mouth.
 Each day I work harder to apply that knowledge.

 I love new experiences in food and farming conversations.
 So much so that I have taken my story on the road.
 I love speaking at events and with groups or organizations.
 A list of those events can be found on the Guest Speaking tab.
 My thoughts can also be found in numerous industry publications as well as on CNN’s Eatocracy food blog.
 Read more about those events on the In the News tab.